Updated: There’s Been a Privacy Breach… Now What?

-You have been notified of a privacy breach in your organization – what are some of the questions that cross your mind?
+Your public body has been notified of a privacy breach, what are some of the questions that cross your mind?

 Maybe they include: What steps should I take now?
 What information should I be recording during my investigation?
 Should I proactively report the privacy breach to the IPC?
 What information does the IPC need from me?